Dalian notes on rational Pontryagin classes: Manifold calculus and configuration categories

-where $U$ is a standard (open tubular) neighborhood of $\im(g)$ in $M$.
-In short, we have a good understanding of morphism spaces and object spaces in $\config(M)$, and they all somehow boil down to ordered configuration spaces of $M$ or something very closely related.
-Next some variants: $\config(M;r)$ is the full subcategory of $\config(M)$ with object space
+\begin{cor} The space of all morphisms in $\config(M)$ with fixed target $g\in \emb(\uli\ell\,,M)$ is homotopy equivalent to $\coprod_{j\ge 0}\emb(\uli j\,,U)$, where $U$ is a standard $($open tubular$)$ neighborhood of the finite set $\im(g)$ in $M$. \end{cor} In short, we have a good understanding of morphism spaces and object spaces in $\config(M)$, and they all somehow boil down to ordered configuration spaces of $M$ or something very closely related.